dbtek/dbyll/_posts/2021-11-16-bastionnativeclient.md

 az extension add --name ssh
 ```

-Use one of the below alternatives (just replace the last line in the script)
+Use one of the alternatives below to connect to a VM (just replace the last line in the script to switch authentication method)

 ``` PowerShell
 # Here we are using AAD to authenticate against the VM